Evolve MMA

-Evolve Mixed Martial Arts is a chain of martial arts academies.
-Founded by Chatri Sityodtong, it opened in January 2009.
-The gym includes several former and reigning UFC and ONE Championship champions, including Demetrious Johnson, Rafael Dos Anjos, Shinya Aoki, Angela Lee, Marcus Almeida and more, on its roster.
+Evolve Mixed Martial Arts is a chain of martial arts academies in Singapore founded by Chatri Sityodtong in January 2009.
+The gym includes several former and reigning UFC and ONE Championship champions on its roster, including Demetrious Johnson, Rafael Dos Anjos, Shinya Aoki, Angela Lee and Marcus Almeida.

 Overview

-According to Yahoo!
-Sports Singapore, Evolve MMA has the largest roster of world champions across multiple martial arts sports.
-It has world champions in Muay Thai, Brazilian jiu-jitsu, Mixed Martial Arts, Boxing, Wrestling and No-Gi Grappling among others.

-There are currently five Evolve MMA academies: Evolve Far East Square, Evolve KINEX, Evolve Orchard Central, Evolve Clarke Quay and Evolve Star Vista in Singapore.
-There is also Evolve University, the largest online university for martial arts.
+Evolve has participants in Muay Thai, Brazilian jiu-jitsu, Mixed Martial Arts, Boxing, Wrestling and No-Gi Grappling.
+As of 2026, there are five Evolve MMA academies in Singapore: Evolve Far East Square, Evolve KINEX, Evolve Orchard Central, Evolve Clarke Quay and Evolve Star Vista.
+There is also Evolve University, an online university for martial arts.
 Evolve MMA is affiliated to Sityodtong Muay Thai.
-Chatri Sityodtong has stated that he wants to open an Evolve MMA camp in every major Asian city.

-Evolve Fight Team
+Evolve fight team

-Several prominent fighters coach, train and/or represent the Evolve Fight Team in major organisations such as the Ultimate Fighting Championship and ONE Championship.
+Several fighters coach, train and/or represent the Evolve Fight Team in organisations such as the Ultimate Fighting Championship and ONE Championship.